dirkkelly/dirkkelly/content/2018/02/foresty-for-writing-blog-posts-on-hugo.md

 tags: []

 ---
-I'm just writing a blog post, like I would have done in Wordpress years ago, before I made the decision to move to a statically hosted site for the huge development and security improvements that it brings.
+I'm just writing a blog post, like I would have done in Wordpress years ago, before I made the decision to move to a statically generated site for the huge development and security improvements that it brings.

 But I stopped posting, I started again recently, but the barrier of entry was always there.
 Pull up vim and stare at a completely blank piece screen ... and type, or don't, because it's so intimidating.